G. M. Durrani: Spirituality & Death

 G. M. Durrani had become spiritually inclined because of which he slowly left the industry.
-In an interview with Ameen Sayani in 1978, he said that he got bored of the materialistic world (like bungalow, motors, cars and other luxurious items) of Bollywood Bombay Film Industry and started avoiding the film career and film personalities.
-He started keeping a beard so nobody would recognise him.
-He sold his all luxurious items and started giving away money from the bank to various Faqirs.
+In an interview with Ameen Sayani in 1978, he said that he got bored of the materialistic world (like bungalow, motors, cars and other luxurious items) of Bollywood (Bombay Film Industry) and started avoiding film personalities.
+He started keeping a beard so nobody would recognize him.
+He sold all his luxurious items and started giving away money from his bank account to various Faqirs.
 Finally, he shifted to a small house and opened a general merchant shop after taking a loan.

 He died in Mumbai on 8 September 1988.

 Some Famous Songs

 A few of his famous songs are: